 Communal storage

 Where your scheme has a designated communal storage cupboard or shed, only permitted items are allowed to be stored there.
-You must get permission from us before any items are stored in these areas by completing and submitting the application form below.
+You must get permission from us before any items are stored in these areas by completing and submitting an application form.
 If permission is granted, all items will need to be labelled with your name and address.

 Our approach to dealing with items in these areas focuses on: